 The Apprenticeship courses run from October to June each year with gaps for Christmas and Easter.
-The '2' intensive intensives run in October and May.
+A full schedule of dates is sent out with the application form link.

 The Clinical training programme commences in September and some training clinics are held over the summer period to allow students to get the required 500 hours of supervised clinical training.
 Some training clinics are held virtually on Zoom allowing students to attend a wide range of them.